rust-lang/rust/src/doc/rustc-dev-guide/src/chalk-overview.md

 string in the AST but in `ir::Program`, we use numeric indices (`ItemId`).

 In addition to `ir::Program` which has "rust-like things", there is also `ir::ProgramEnvironment` which is "pure logic".
-The main field in that is `program_clauses` which contains the `ProgramClause`s that we generated previously.
+The main field in that struct is `program_clauses` which contains the `ProgramClause`s that we generated previously.

 ## Rules

 The `rules` module works by iterating over every trait, impl, etc. and emitting the rules that come from each one.
-The traits section of the rustc-guide (that you are currently reading) contains the most up-to-date reference on that.
+See [Lowering Rules][lowering-rules] for the most up-to-date reference on that.

 The `ir::ProgramEnvironment` is created [in this module][rules-environment].

 ## Testing

-TODO: Basically, [there is a macro](https://github.com/rust-lang-nursery/chalk/blob/94a1941a021842a5fcb35cd043145c8faae59f08/src/solve/test.rs#L112-L148) that will take syntax and run it through the full pipeline described above.
+TODO: Basically, [there is a macro](https://github.com/rust-lang-nursery/chalk/blob/94a1941a021842a5fcb35cd043145c8faae59f08/src/solve/test.rs#L112-L148) that will take chalk's Rust-like syntax and run it through the full pipeline described above.
 [This](https://github.com/rust-lang-nursery/chalk/blob/94a1941a021842a5fcb35cd043145c8faae59f08/src/solve/test.rs#L83-L110)
 is the function that is ultimately called.